nqanh/affordance-net/README.md

 1. Demo on static images:
 	- `cd $AffordanceNet_ROOT/tools`
 	- `python demo_img.py`
-	- You should see the detected objects and their affordances:
+	- You should see the detected objects and their affordances.

 2. (Optional) Demo on depth camera (such as Asus Xtion):
 	- With AffordanceNet and the depth camera, you can easily select the interested object and its affordances for robotic applications such as grasping, pouring, etc.